x mins

 Naval Ravikant, co-founder and former CEO of AngelList, once said that everything we value in life comes from compound interest.
 From building a friendship to mastering a skill, it's all about doing a little every day.
 And that's exactly the case with SEO.

-As you publish new posts:
+As you publish new blog posts:

 • Google refines its understanding of your website's positioning, so you start ranking for more relevant queries